reTHINK-project/dev-IdPServer-phpOIDC/README.md

   Doctrine ORM 1.2.4
   PHPSecLib

+### Setup

-Install mysql and create a database and its user with a password.
+Install all dependencies, mysql and create a database and its user with a password.
 <pre><code>
     % sudo apt-get install mysql-server  <br>
     % mysql -p